geekmister/geekmister/README.md

 27. I want to make a website to analyse personal github data by type yourself github url, then also add comapre to others in the future!
 This is a good idea. :smile:
 28. See this article bottom part for [OpenCloudOS supported wechat](https://mp.weixin.qq.com/s/TVtjvvYrDy5O5UQsxpPdRw).
 Why not to do a application store that with command to install software is whiny.
 To call upon everyone to maintain dnf repository.
 29. During night yesterday, I watch a video in douyin about the product ultrasonic clean glasses.
 I think embedded and 3D print technology make some product to sale and built in public.
 The video in my douyin collections.
+30. Windows, MacOS and Linux has not like xshell and xftp softwares.
+Others, if Linux conntect to Windows or MacOS by softwares?
+I can make these softwares in the future.

 # Use resources